Fu Kun-chi

-Fu Kun-chi (傅崐萁 (Fu4 Kʻun1-chʻi2, Fù Kūnqí); born 8 May 1962) is a Taiwanese politician and diplomat who serves as a member of the Legislative Yuan.
+Fu Kun-chi (傅崐萁 (Fu4 Kʻun1-chʻi2, Fù Kūnqí); born 8 May 1962) is a Taiwanese politician who serves as a member of the Legislative Yuan.
 He was a member from 2002 to 2009, when he assumed the Hualien County magistracy.
 In September 2018, Fu was removed from the latter office, as the Supreme Court issued its final ruling on charges of insider trading against him, outstanding since 2005.
 Fu was re-elected to the Legislative Yuan in 2020.
 On 14 May 2020, he was convicted of illegal stock speculation and sentenced to two years and ten months in prison.
 His wife is the Hualien County Magistrate since 2018, Hsu Chen-wei.

-Education
+Early life and education

+Fu was born in Taichung, Taiwan, on May 8, 1962.
+He was descended from a prominent business family in Meinong, Kaohsiung.
+His father, Fu Chao-lin, was a civil engineer who graduated first in his class from National Kaohsiung University of Science and Technology and studied in Japan.
+His mother, Liu Man-lan (劉滿蘭), was a housewife.

-After graduating from Hualian High School, Fu attended Tamkang University and graduated with a bachelor's degree in transportation engineering.
-He later earned a master's degree in sinology from the university in 2007.
+After graduating from Hualian High School, Fu earned a bachelor's degree in transportation engineering from Tamkang University.
+As an undergraduate, he worked as a waiter and tutor, and began working as a real estate broker in his sophomore year.
+Later, while serving as a legislator, Fu earned a master's degree in sinology from the university in 2007.
 His master's thesis was titled, "A comparison of the defense strength of the two sides of the Taiwan Strait" (Chinese: 兩岸國防軍力實力對比-投射武器軍力之比較研究).

 In 2008, Fu earned his Ph.D. in international relations from Jinan University.
 He also received a Master of Public Administration (M.P.A.) degree from the NDHU College of Humanities and Social Sciences of National Dong Hwa University.